 The Office on Trafficking in Persons supported the HHS Office of Investigation’s efforts to find children missing from foster care, including those at high risk for human trafficking as part of Project HOPE (Helping Oppressed People Escape).
 The purpose of the project is to ensure the safety and well-being of foster children and to identify and eliminate waste, fraud, and abuse occurring within state-administered foster care.

-HHS located 18 missing Kansas foster children during a joint operation Visit disclaimer page with several federal and local investigative agencies in Sedgwick and Johnson counties in November.
+HHS located 18 missing Kansas foster children during a joint operation (PDF) Visit disclaimer page with several federal and local investigative agencies in Sedgwick and Johnson counties in November.
 The number of missing foster children in the Kansas Department of Children and Families (DCF) varies daily.
 As of November 20, there were 56 verified missing youth from DCF.

 Steve Hanson, HHS Special Agent in Charge said “one of our office’s highest priorities is to ensure the safety and security of our most vulnerable youth population.
 As the lead agency with oversight responsibilities of the $5.7 billion dollar foster care program, we have a responsibility to ensure these children are receiving quality care and services.”